 Chris' playing experience began at Cupertino High School and continued at San Jose State University.
 Read more about Chris here.

 Jeff Lapum joined the SeaWolves in winter of 2015.
 In summer of 2016, Jeff was the assistant coach to Jack Doria who took the 14U Girls to the Junior Olympics.

-Jeff has been the Heritage High School girls varsity coach since 2014, where the Lady Patriots have qualified for the North Coast Section (NCS) playoffs every year since.
-In 2016, the team won their first Bay Valley Athletic League (BVAL) championship with 8 wins/0 losses in the league, and 19 wins/5 losses overall.
-In 2016, the BVAL Managers awarded Jeff "Coach of the Year".
+Jeff has been the Heritage High School girls’ varsity coach since 2014, where the Lady Patriots have qualified for the North Coast Section (NCS) playoffs every year since.
+In 2016, the team won their first Bay Valley Athletic League (BVAL) championship with 8 wins/0 losses in the league, and 19 wins/5 losses overall and coach Lapum won the 2016 BVAL Managers awarded Jeff "Coach of the Year".
+Most recently coach Lapum lead the Heritage Varsity girls to their very first NCS Division I Championship, and was awarded the 2018 BVAL Board of Managers Female Coach of the Year

 Jeff was also a freshman and JV basketball coach at Heritage from 2008-2015.
 Jeff’s passion lies with team sports and building the strength and conditioning of young athletes, both in and out of the water.
 Jeff always looks forward to improving the skill level, teamwork and character of our athletes.
 Read more about Jeff and his dedication to water polo and the HHS program here.